Chapter 1. An Overview of C++

 Asian = 3

-Potential Conflicts with Enums
+Potential conflicts with enums

 As discussed at the outset, for any enum type, the default integer assignments start at zero and then are incremented by one for each value.
 Therefore, it is possible that two enumerated constants from two different types could be numerically equal.
-For example, suppose we define two different enum types, called Football and Baseball, representing the defensive positions in each sport.
+For example, suppose we define two enum types, called Football and Baseball, representing the defensive positions in each sport.
 By default, the baseball positions start with 0 for the pitcher and are incremented by one for each in the list.
 The same goes for the (American) football positions, starting with defensive tackle.
-The integer constants are provided in the comments.
+The integer constants are provided in the comments:

 enum Baseball